- System Requirements

 WinTV-HVR-955Q brings over-the-air high definition ATSC digital TV plus analog video to your PC or laptop!

 Watch and record TV, in a window or full screen.
 Use the WinTV's built-in scheduler to record your favorite analog or digital TV shows using high quality MPEG-2.
 Play your TV recordings back to your screen any time.

 ATSC digital TV is free-to-air digital TV for North America.
 ATSC digital TV typically requires an antenna for reception, and is currently broadcast in 200 cities, with over 1500 TV stations.

 Note: ATSC digital TV is NOT digital cable TV or digital satellite TV.
 The WinTV-HVR-955Q cannot receive digital satellite TV directly.
-You can bring TV from your satellite box through the WinTV-HVR-955Q's A/V cable.
+But you can bring TV from your satellite box through the WinTV-HVR-955Q's A/V cable.

 ATSC high definition digital TV brings you sharper TV with great sound.
 Watch high definition digital TV at up to 1080i on your PC screen.
 WinTV-HVR-955Q ’s ATSC digital TV tuner also has automatic identification of channel names plus will record high-definition digital TV programs to your PC’s hard disk in an MPEG-2 format without losing quality.